crate/cloud-reference/docs/overview.rst

 is managed by AWS and is located in Ireland.
 Note that the AWS region does not serve the CrateDB Cloud Console directly.

-From the Cloud Console homepage, you can `sign in`_ using your Cloud Console username and password (Cognito) or using Microsoft Azure *Active Directory*.
+From the Cloud Console homepage, you can sign in using your Cloud Console username and password (Cognito) or using Microsoft Azure *Active Directory*.

-If you don't have a Cloud Console account yet, select the sign-in option you wish to use.
+If you don't have a Cloud Console account yet, follow the steps in the `signup tutorial`_.
+Select the sign-in method you wish to use.
 From there, you will be given the option to sign up.

 Once signed in, you will be presented with your :ref:`organization overview
 <overview-org-overview>` on the Organization page.